Distinguished Diversity Enhancement Awards celebrate and recognize exceptional faculty, staff and students

 In the Center for Aviation Studies (CAS) and the College of Engineering, Dr. Shannon Morrison has demonstrated a tireless commitment to introduce students to women and minorities in the aviation industry.
 In addition to serving as an advisor to the Women in Aviation student organization, she has authored a Diversity in Action Plan for CAS, led diversity initiatives as the CAS diversity and inclusion coordinator and taught a Diversity in Aviation course.
 Her efforts have significantly enhanced student understanding on the importance diversity and inclusion in the aviation industry.

-Radhika PanditRadhika Pandit
+Headshot of Radhika PanditRadhika Pandit

 Undergraduate Student, Microbiology Major and Global Public Health Minor